davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 **Read this, don't skim**

-In Java (and all other programming languages), a variable refers to some unit of storage with a name.
-Before you can use a variable, the programmer must first declare what kind of data a particular variable can store and then the programmer should give it a good name to avoid confusion later.
-You have already seen several common data types: `int`, `double`, `String`, `char`, and `boolean` (yes, these are case sensitive).
+In Java (and other programming languages), a variable refers to some unit of storage with a name.
+Before you can use a variable, the programmer must first declare what kind of data a particular variable can store (**data type**) and then the programmer should give it a good name to avoid confusion later.
+You have already seen several common data types: `int`, `double`, `String`, `char`, and `boolean`.

-The particular variable that we have been using thus far in lectures is used to store an object's state.
-We call these fields (or instance variables).
+The particular kind of variable that we have been using thus far in lectures is used to store an object's state.
+We call these **fields** (or **instance variables**).
 Later in lab, we'll introduce you to a couple other types of variables, each with different usages.
 Recall the basic class syntax, shown below.

 ```java
 /**